folio-org/folio-sample-modules/README.md

 There is a little bit that needs to be set up, depending on what kind of system you are working on.

-* Docker daemon: It may be necessary to tell the Docker daemon to listen on a HTTP port, and not just a local socket, since the vertx HTTP client we use for talking to Docker can not talk to local sockets.
+It may be necessary to tell the Docker daemon to listen on a HTTP port, and not just a local socket, since the vertx HTTP client we use for talking to Docker can not talk to local sockets.

-* We need to specify how the modules may talk back to Okapi.
+We need to specify how the modules may talk back to Okapi.
 Especially if they run in Docker containers, as we do in most examples, some tricks may be needed, since the default address `http://localhost:9130/` does not work from inside a Docker container.

+Speaking of docker, the example scripts create new docker images freely.
+At some point you need to clean them up.
+A quick command to do that (at least on Linux) is `docker images -q |xargs docker rmi`.
+This tries to remove all docker images, but fails on some of the more important ones (since we did not specify `-f` for the `docker rmi` command).
+Docker may need to do some extra work next time you build images, but not too much.

 ##### Debian Jessie